Broken (Nine Inch Nails EP): Recording

+By early 1992, Trent Reznor used as a recording studio the location 10050 Cielo Drive in Benedict Canyon, Los Angeles, where American actress Sharon Tate was murdered by the Manson family in 1969.
+Reznor renamed the location as "Le Pig" where he set up a recording studio to record the tracks of Broken and Nine Inch Nails' second studio album The Downward Spiral (1994).
+In December 1993, Reznor was confronted by Patti Tate, who asked if he was exploiting her sister's death in the house.
+He later recalled this encounter during a 1997 interview with Rolling Stone:

-Reznor secretly made the then-untitled recording under various pseudonyms to avoid record company interference.
+Reznor secretly made Broken, which was untitled at the time, under various pseudonyms to avoid record company interference.
 English record producer Flood, who produced "Head Like a Hole" and "Terrible Lie", the first two tracks on Pretty Hate Machine (1989), returned to work in 1992 on the EP for "Wish", "Last" and "Gave Up".
 As Reznor explains in retrospect: "Broken [...] had a lot of the super-thick chunk sound, and almost every guitar sound on that record was [tapes consisting of] me playing through an old Zoom pedal and then going direct into Digidesign's TurboSynth [software in a Macintosh computer].
 Then I used a couple of key ingredients to make it [be heard as being] unlike any 'real' sound."